Redrrx/CIT/README.md

 not to forget that your openvpn server needs to accept routing configurations and doesn't force the entire gateway plus being hosted in a French or German IP.

+Check for free and public Openvpn servers at http://vpngate.net don't forget to look for france and germany only.

 ```
 tap-sleep 3
 route-delay 1 3